 Above is an English country house that I was lucky to get to see on my trip to England in 2017.
 For more of this amazing home, please click here.

-Incredibly charming, the way they styled their fireplace mantel
+The way they styled their fireplace mantel is incredibly charming.

 Sheila can do no wrong in my book.
 Everything she does is exemplary.
 She innately understands the rule of thirds.